 Follow the path around the lichen beds, where you’ll see that there are also bubbling mud pits.
 Again, you can get very close to the craters where you’ll be hypnotised into watching the mud bubbles swell and then burst.

 To get a view over the whole area you could hike up Namafjall, the hillside behind Hverir.
-It’s not something that we managed to do but Années de Pèlerinage have a great post on Hverir to give you an idea of what it’s like.

 An assault on the senses Hverir may be, but what a fantastic place for kids to experience a volcanic landscape!

 Walk on smoking lava at Krafla

 The volcano Krafla is the most active area around Lake Myvatn.
 You’ll see the road to Krafla opposite Hverir’s car park.
 Car parks for Krafla’s attractions are a few miles or so up the road on top of the mountain.